 Safety Assurance:

-Heat pumps operate using electricity and refrigerants, both of which can pose safety risks if mishandled.
+Heat pumps use electricity and refrigerants, posing safety risks if mishandled.
 Regular maintenance ensures that all components are functioning correctly and safely.
-This reduces the risk of malfunctions that could lead to electrical hazards or leaks of refrigerant, which is crucial for both your family’s safety and environmental protection.
+This reduces the risk of malfunctions that could lead to electrical hazards or refrigerant leaks, which is crucial for your family’s safety and environmental protection.

-A typical maintenance routine for a heat pump includes:
+A typical routine for heat pump maintenance includes:

 - Inspecting and cleaning coils: Dirty coils reduce efficiency.